romkatv/powerlevel10k/README.md

 Most notably, [libgit2 does not support `skipHash`](https://github.com/libgit2/libgit2/issues/6531).
 If you see incorrect git status in prompt, run `git config -l` and check whether `skipHash` is enabled.
 If it is, consider disabling it.
-Keep in mind that `skipHash` may be implicitly enabled when activating ceratin git features, such as `manyFiles`.
+Keep in mind that `skipHash` may be implicitly enabled when activating certain git features, such as `manyFiles`.